Low-Complexity Algorithm for Restless Bandits with Imperfect Observations: Introduction

 \section{Introduction}

-The exploration-exploitation (EE) dilemma is well posed in optimization-over-time problems and mathematically modeled in various forms for reinforcement learning, to which a major category, {\it multi-armed bandits (MAB)}, belongs.
-In the classical MAB model, a player chooses~$1$ out of~$N$ statistically independent arms to pull and possibly accrues reward determined by the state of the chosen arm which transits to a new state according to a known Markovian rule~\cite{GGW11}.
+The exploration-exploitation (EE) dilemma is well posed in optimization-over-time problems and mathematically modeled in various forms for reinforcement learning, to which a major category, \emph{multi-armed bandits} (MAB) belongs.
+In the classical MAB model, a player chooses one out of $N$ statistically independent arms to pull and possibly accrues reward determined by the state of the chosen arm which transits to a new state according to a known Markovian rule~\citep{GGW2011}.
 The states of other arms remain frozen.
-The objective is to maximize the expected total discounted reward over an infinite time horizon:
+The objective is to maximize the expected total discounted reward summed over times $t=1,2,\ldots\ $ to an infinite time horizon with discount factor $\beta\in(0,1)$,